Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Prerequisites (AWS Services)

-Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose ACS version]({% link content-services/latest/install/containers/helm.md %}#choose-ACS-version) section.
+Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose Content Services version]({% link content-services/latest/install/containers/helm.md %}#choose-Content Services-version) section.
 Return to this page once the docker registry secret is installed.

 ### Set up AWS Services

-The following sections describe how to setup the AWS services and highlights the information required to deploy ACS.
+The following sections describe how to setup the AWS services and highlights the information required to deploy Content Services.

 #### S3